 2. Communicate with stakeholders regularly

 This can involve setting up regular check-ins, sending newsletters or updates, or even holding planned events or webinars.
-You should also constantly plan to communicate with stakeholders about any new developments, changes in policies or procedures, or other vital information (before they hear it from another source!).
+You should also plan to communicate regularly with stakeholders about any new developments, changes in policies or procedures, or other vital information (before they hear it from another source).

 Ensuring your messaging is clear, concise, and relevant to your stakeholders' interests and needs is essential.
 Messaging should also be consistent from all employees across your organization.